Bryan Township, Surry County, North Carolina

 Location of Bryan Township in Surry County, N.C.

 Bryan Township is one of fifteen townships in Surry County, North Carolina, United States.
-The township had a population of 2,766 according to the 2020 census.
+The township had a population of 2,276 according to the 2024 ACS 5-year estimates.

 Geographically, Bryan Township occupies 70.1 sqmi in western Surry County.
 There are no incorporated municipalities within Bryan Township; however, there are several smaller, unincorporated communities located here, including Devotion, Mountain Park, State Road, Union Hill and Zephyr.